viswadarshan-024/MentAI/README.md

 ---

 ## **License**
-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the [GPL-3.0 license].

 ---